Relationships between multiple zeta values of depths 2 and 3 and period polynomials: Triple zeta values and period polynomials

 whose rows and columns are indexed by ${\bf m}$ and ${\bf n}$ in the sets $\mathbb{I}_k (\mathbf{oo})$ and $\mathbb{I}_k (\mathbf{aa})$, respectively.
 Let $\ker C_k$ be the $\Q$-vector space of left annihilators of $C_k$.
 There is an embedding $\bigoplus_{1<n<k:{\rm even}} \ker C_{k-n} \rightarrow \ker C_k^{(j)}$ that sends $( a_{n_1,n_2})_{(n_1,n_2)\in \mathbb{I}_{k-n}(\mathbf{oo})} \in \ker C_{k-n} $ to $( a_{n_1,n_2}\delta\tbinom{n}{n_3})_{(n_1,n_2,n_3)\in \mathbb{I}_k(\mathbf{ooe})} \in \ker C_k^{(j)} $.
 Hence, Theorem \ref{thm:rest_even_C^j} follows from the fact that the map

 is an isomorphism as $\Q$-vector spaces, which is \cite[Proposition 3.4]{T} and equivalent to the result of Baumard and Schneps \cite[Proposition 3.2]{BS}.
 We complete the proof. \end{proof}

-One remarks that as a consequence of Corollary \ref{7_2} and Theorem \ref{thm:rankC}, one can give an explicit formula for the parity theorem of $\zeta^\m(n_1,n_2,n_3)$ with $(n_1,n_2,n_3)\in \mathbb{I}_k^{(j)}$ (the depth 2 case is mentioned in \eqref{eq:dep2_parity}).
-A similar result can be found in \cite[Eq.~(1.12)]{P} (but not known that the formula is lifted to motivic multiple zeta values), and the formula is different from the formula below due to linear relations among multiple zeta values.
+\begin{remark} As a consequence of Corollary \ref{7_2} and Theorem \ref{thm:rankC}, one can give an explicit formula for the parity theorem of $\zeta^\m(n_1,n_2,n_3)$ with $(n_1,n_2,n_3)\in \mathbb{I}_k^{(j)}$ (the depth 2 case is mentioned in \eqref{eq:dep2_parity}).
+A similar result can be found in \cite[Eq.~(1.12)]{P} (but not known that the formula is lifted to motivic multiple zeta values), and the formula may be different from the formula below due to linear relations among multiple zeta values.

 \begin{theorem} Let $k$ be a positive even integer.
 For each $(n_1,n_2,n_3)\in\mathbb{I}_k^{(j)}$, we have

 where $h\tbinom{k_1,k_2,k_3}{n_1,n_2,n_3} \in\Z$ is defined in \eqref{eq7_3}. \end{theorem} The proof is very similar to the proof of Theorem \ref{thm:rankC}, so is omitted.